Will-Buesnel/FUSE2026/README.md

 The elliptical nature of it (I believe) means that we don't have to contrain the search space to purely an exact circle.

 # Usage

+**Most importantly, the project will not run until the datafiles are all inplace.
+See data/README.md for more details**

 1. Use generate_samples.py to do the actual inference, with bayesian and deterministic parameters of your choosing.
 By default this will do inference with Adaptive Metroplis-Hastings.
     Running the above (which will take some time just a heads up) will create a directory in data/results/MC_testing.
 At a high level, the only one currently important is the samples.pt, which contains the inferred samples after warmup.
 2. Use the generate_posteriors.py file to use these inferred samples to generate full posteriors on the variational parameters, specifying the filepath corresponding to the previously generated file.